The Flowers of War: Production

 In December 2010, it was announced that the film would be made, and pre-production started the same month.
 They began shooting on location in Nanjing, China, on January 10, 2011.
-The dialogue of the film was shot about 40% in English and the rest in Mandarin Chinese (particularly in the Nanjing dialect, distinct from Standard Chinese) and Japanese, with an estimated production budget of $94 million, which makes it the most expensive film in Chinese history.
+The dialogue of the film was shot about 40% in English and the rest in Mandarin Chinese (particularly in the Nanjing dialect, distinct from Standard Chinese) and Japanese, with an estimated production budget of $94 million, which made it the most expensive film in Chinese history at the time (though has since been surpassed).

 No matter what wars or disasters happen in history, what surrounds these times is life, love, salvation and humanity.
 I hope those things are felt in this story.
 The human side of the story was more important to me than the background of the Nanjing massacre.
 Human nature, love and sacrifice – these are the things that are truly eternal.
 For me, the event is the historical background of the film.
 But the enduring question of the story is how the human spirit is expressed in wartime.

 — Zhang Yimou on the film's message.

 To distinguish the film from previous depictions of the same subject, Zhang said that he tried to portray the Japanese invaders with multiple layers.
 Regarding Colonel Hasegawa's sympathetic features, he explained that "in 1937, the militaristic notion among Japanese armies was very prevalent, and officers were not allowed to sing a homesick folk song, but we still wanted to endow this character with something special."
 The director articulated that his biggest, though challenging, accomplishment in the film was the creation of John Miller, saying that "this kind of character, a foreigner, a drifter, a thug almost, becomes a hero and saves the lives of Chinese people.
 That has never ever happened in Chinese film making, and I think it will never happen again in the future."
 Filming completed within 6 months.
 One challenging aspect was what Zhang called the "very slow pace" of negotiation with the Chinese censorship authorities during the editing process.